nitmws/odrl-wprofile-evaltest1/evaluator/evaluationLogic.md

   YES: continue
   NO: --> Not-Existing
 Iterate over all constraints
-  Constraint satisfied?
   >>> Single Constraint:
     Satisfied: continue
     Not-Satisfied: --> Not-Satisfied
 --> Satisfied
 ```

 ### Single Constraint instance
 ```
-Is the class of the referenced constraint a Constraint or a Logical Constraint
+Is the class of the referenced constraint a Constraint or a Logical Constraint?
   Constraint:
     Does a preset exist?
       YES: --> preset state
       NO: continue
     Is a function for evaluation available?
+(Note: this project does not provide constraint evaluation functions! - but it outlines where to add code for this purpose.)
       YES: execute it and --> evaluated state
-      NO: --> ERROR
+      NO: --> ERROR)
   Logical Constraint:
     Parse for the operand
     Iterate over all referenced constraints (Note: a recursive call of this evaluation function)